pachyderm/pachyderm/doc/docs/master/how-tos/advanced-data-operations/use-transactions-to-run-multiple-commands.md

 Some systems have a notion of *nested* transactions.
 That is when you open transactions within an already opened transaction.
-In such systems, the operations added to the subsequent transactions are not executed until all the nested transactions and the main transaction are closed.
+In such systems, the operations added to the subsequent transactions are not executed until all the nested transactions and the main transaction are finished.

 Pachyderm does not support such behavior.
 Instead, when you open a transaction, the transaction ID is written to the Pachyderm configuration